grantek/minisynth32/README.md

 ## Assembly Notes

-Check the [project wiki](https://github.com/grantek/minisynth32/wiki) for the build guide with pictures, a text-only copy is included below:
+Check the [Bill of Materials](minisynth32-bom.csv) for all of the parts needed, and the [project wiki](https://github.com/grantek/minisynth32/wiki) for the build guide with pictures, a text-only copy is included below:

 ### MT32-pi configuration